-2
+Fig. 2 MODIS and DMC RSR’s

 Mapping Methodology

 The image resolution of 0.5 m, combined with the tendency of spekboom to grow in continuous stands, meant that there was little spectral mixing and that pixels covering spekboom were relatively pure.
 This supported a per-pixel classification approach to distinguish spekboom from the surrounding vegetation.
 The pixel-based approach also ensured that the complexities associated with segmentation could be avoided.
 The fractional canopy cover was determined as the portion of pixels classified as spekboom over an area of interest.